 In addition to all its BTO hype, the Bidadari and surrounding Potong Pasir neighbourhood now has a sparkling new “attraction” – The Woodleigh Mall.
 Newly opened in May, the shopping haven is directly connected to Woodleigh MRT on the North East Line and will soon house a bus interchange.

-It’s also surrounded by the upcoming Bidadari Park.
-When the park opens later this year, there will be a stretch of cafes and restaurants surrounded by lush greenery and overlooking Alkaff Lake.
+It’s also surrounded by the new Bidadari Park, with a stretch of cafes and restaurants surrounded by lush greenery and overlooking Alkaff Lake.
 Look forward to familiar names like Tiong Bahru Bakery and Brewerkz.

-While all that is for the future, there are plenty of reasons to head to the mall even now.
+Aside from the pretty greenery, there are other reasons to pop by this mall.
 For one, it features the largest Pepper Lunch outlet in SG as well as a 300-seater food court by Food Republic.

 Image credit: Eatbook